Shivraj Patil: In government

 He became Home Minister in 2004.
-A former Lok Sabha speaker, Shivraj Patil lost in the 2004 polls from Latur in Maharashtra, but has still landed up the second most important position in the Union Cabinet—that of the Home Minister.
+A former Lok Sabha speaker, Shivraj Patil lost in the 2004 polls from Latur in Maharashtra, but still landed the second most important position in the Union Cabinet—that of the Home Minister.
 He was elected to the Rajya Sabha in July 2004.
-It is also said if not for losing the election he would have been the Prime Minister, and the reason he lost the election was due to the opponent getting sympathy vote for losing a family member who was a mass leader.
+It is also said if not for losing the election he would have been the Prime Minister, and the reason he lost the election was because his opponent got the sympathy vote for losing a family member who was a mass leader.
 His tenure as home minister was marred by one debacle after another and he faced increasing calls for his resignation, eventually forcing it due to the mishandling in the events leading up to and after the 2008 Mumbai attacks.
 Not to be forgotten also are the 2006 Malegaon bombings, at a Muslim graveyard.

-United States Ambassador David Mulford in an embassy cable described his removal after the Mumbai terrorist attack as inevitable and called him "inept" and "asleep on the watch".
+United States Ambassador David C. Mulford in an embassy cable described his removal after the Mumbai terrorist attack as inevitable and called him "inept" and "asleep on the watch".

-Patil is accused for not sending the Central Reserve Police Force to Nandigram, even after repeated requests by the West Bengal government, to restore law and order in the area and the events resulted in police firing and killing of men and women in Nandigram.
+Patil was accused of not sending the Central Reserve Police Force to Nandigram, even after repeated requests by the Government of West Bengal, to restore law and order in the area and the events resulted in police firing upon and killing men and women in Nandigram.

-Patil's name was considered a likely candidate in 2007 presidential election.
+Patil's name was considered a likely candidate in the 2007 Indian presidential election.
 However, after the Left opposed his candidacy, Sonia Gandhi proposed Pratibha Patil, Governor of Rajasthan, as the presidential candidate.
-Shivraj Patil was later considered a possible candidate for the post of Vice-President of India.
+Shivraj Patil was later considered a possible candidate for the post of Vice President of India.

-On 30 November 2008, just four days after Bombay blasts, Patil resigned from his position of Home Minister in Union Cabinet taking moral responsibility for the security lapse that led to the November 2008 terrorist attacks in Mumbai.
+On 30 November 2008, just four days after the Bombay blasts, Patil resigned from his position of Home Minister in Union Cabinet taking moral responsibility for the security lapse that led to the 2008 Mumbai attacks.

-Post 26/11, Shivraj Patil was made the Punjab Governor and Chandigarh Administrator from 2010 to 2015.
+After 26/11, Shivraj Patil was made the Punjab Governor and Chandigarh Administrator from 2010 to 2015.

 Controversies

-Shivraj Patil is referred to as Nero of India.
-He was reported to have been changing clothes for public appearances while the country was under a terror attack.
-His actions are compared to Nero who played his fiddle while the city burned as Patil focused on changing his clothes while the country was witnessing a terror attack.
-He is also criticized to have omitted this episode from his autobiography.
+Patil has been criticized for his response to the 2008 Mumbai attacks, as well as for not mentioning them in his 2014 autobiography.

+Death

+Patil died in Latur, Maharashtra, India on 12 December 2025, at the age of 90.